 Introducing Con Dao Islands

 Isolated from the mainland, the Con Dao Islands are one of the star attractions in Vietnam.
 Long the Devil’s Island of Indochina, the preserve of political prisoners and undesirables, this place is now turning heads thanks to its striking natural beauty.
 Con Son, the largest of this chain of 15 islands and islets, is ringed with lovely beaches, coral reefs and scenic bays, and remains partially covered in thick forests.
 In addition to hiking, diving and exploring empty coastal roads and deserted beaches, there are some excellent wildlife-watching opportunities such as the black giant squirrel and the endemic bow-fingered gecko.

-Con Son Island (with a total land area of 20 sq km) is also known by its Europeanised Malay name, Ile Poulo Condore (Pulau Kun-dur), which means ‘Island of the Squashes’.
 Although it seems something of an island paradise, Con Son was once hell on earth for the thousands of prisoners who languished in confinement here in no less than a dozen jails during French rule and the American-backed regime.

-Even today, most visitors to Con Son are package-tour groups of former VC soldiers who were imprisoned on the island.
-The Vietnamese government generously subsidises these jaunts as a show of gratitude for their sacrifice.
-However, travellers are discovering the islands and numbers are on the rise, so it is only a matter of time before these little islands become a big attraction.
+Many visitors to Con Son are package-tour groups of former VC soldiers who were imprisoned on the island.
+The Vietnamese government subsidises these jaunts as a show of gratitude for their sacrifice.

 The driest time to visit Con Dao is from November to February, although the seas are calmest from March to July.
 The rainy season lasts from June to September, but there are also northeast and southwest monsoons from September to November that can bring heavy winds.
-In November 1997 typhoon Linda unleashed her fury here: 300 fishing boats were lost, reefs were wiped out and the forests flattened.
 September and October are the hottest months, though even then the cool island breezes make Con Dao relatively comfortable when compared with HCMC or Vung Tau.